-49 shot, 6 fatally in Chicago weekend shootings
+51 shot, 7 fatally in Chicago weekend shootings

 Following the altercation, a 34-year-old man was leaving the residence with the woman who was stabbed when a 29-year-old man followed them out the door and stabbed the older man in the right arm, police said.

 The 29-year-old man then went to the second floor of the residence, got a gun and fired shots outside a window toward a vehicle driven by the two people who were stabbed, police said.
-The shooter missed them but struck a 5-year-old boy who was in the vehicle in the left thigh.
+A bullet struck a 5-year-old boy who was in the vehicle in the left thigh.

 He was taken to Comer Children's Hospital where his condition was stabilized, police said.

-At least 21 more people were wounded in citywide shootings since 5 p.m.
-Friday.
+At least 30 others were wounded in citywide shootings from 5 p.m.
+Friday to 11:59 p.m.
+Sunday.

 Gun violence in Chicago last weekend left eight people dead and 40 others hurt.